AuroraMaster/react-native-ohos-library/en/baronha-ting.md

 ## Known Issues

-- [ ] AlertOptions 和 ToastOptions 中的 preset：done，动画效果未实现。[issue#3](https://github.com/react-native-oh-library/ting/issues/3)
+- [ ] preset in AlertOptions and ToastOptions: The animation effect for 'done' is not implemented. [issue#3](https://github.com/react-native-oh-library/ting/issues/3)

 ## Others

-- AlertOptions 中的 blurBackdrop 参数配置后，iOS 不支持，Android 无效果。
+- After configuring the blurBackdrop parameter in AlertOptions, it is not supported on iOS and has no effect on Android.

 ## License